Cicho\'n's maximum: Boolean ultrapowers

 The Boolean algebra $B$ can be used as forcing notion.
 As usual, $V$ (or: the ground model) denotes the universe we ``start with''.
-In the following, we will not actually force with $B$ (or any other partial order), we always remain in $V$; but we still use forcing notation.
+In the following, we will not actually force with $B$ (and in this subsection and the following subsection, we will not force with anything, we always remain in $V$); but we still use forcing notation.
 In particular, we call the usual $B$-names ``forcing names''.

 A \textdef{BUP-name} (or: labeled antichain) $x$ is a function $A\to V$ whose domain is a maximal antichain of $B$.
 We may write $A(x)$ to denote $A$.